scottmas/yup/README.md

 ## TypeScript Support

-If you are using TypeScript installing the Yup typings is recommended
+If you are using TypeScript installing the Yup typings is recommended:

 ```sh
 npm install -D @types/yup
 ```

-You can now infer a TypeScript type alias using the exported `InferType`.
-Given the following Yup schema:
+You can now infer a TypeScript type alias using the exported `InferType` if `strictNullChecks` is enabled in your `tsconfig.json`.

+For example, given the following Yup schema:

 ```TypeScript
 import * as yup from 'yup';